 Instructions

 - Wash.
-Wash the outside flesh so when you insert a knife, germs from the skin are not drawn into the edible flesh.1 pink dragon fruit, yellow dragon fruit
+Wash the outside flesh so when you insert a knife, germs from the skin are not drawn into the edible flesh.1 red dragon fruit

 - Cut in half.
 To begin cutting a dragon fruit, cut it length wise in half.